ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 To register a webhook on your Instagram account follow the instructions below:

-**Requirements**: You'll need a Facebook page amd a Facebook app associated with your Facebook page.
-Create one before continuing this procedure.
+**Requirements**: You'll need a Facebook page and a Facebook app associated with your Facebook page.
+Create one before following the rest of these steps.

 Connect your Facebook page with your Instagram account by following the instructions below: